filipelsilva/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles.
 They are heavily opinionated, but you might learn a thing or two from them.
-Feel free to use them as reference, and to let me know if there's something I could be doing better - always down to learning a thing or two from someone else :D
+Feel free to use them as reference, and let me know if there's something I could be doing better - always down to learning a thing or two from someone else :D

 These are set up to work with my NixOS configuration, but they should work standalone is most Linux distros, provided you have the necessary requirements.